-The first player to bank $1,000 (increased to $2,000 in November or December 1980) became champion and went to Bonus Island, spinning the windows to accumulate cash.
-The object was to spin three Bullseyes (which awarded a prize package and doubled the Pot) before seeing Lightning.
+The first contestant to bank $1,000 (increased to $2,000 in November 1980) became champion and went to Bonus Island.

-The show plowed along for its first year-plus at a respectable pace, but on December 7, 1981 the contestants were ditched in favor of celebrities playing for charity.
+The show plowed along for its first year-plus at a respectable pace, but on December 7, 1981, the contestants were ditched in favor of celebrities playing for charity.
 The show ended just under seven months later.

 - Let's Just See What WOULD Have Happened: Usually done if a contestant stopped during Bonus Island.

 - Luck-Based Mission: Somewhat seen in the main game, depending on your expertise and that of your opponent.
 As for Bonus Island, luck is the whole point.

 - Pilot: Taped in November 1979.
 The only major difference was Bonus Island, which had the number of spins determined by a small display (2-5, plus a Bullseye, hitting it allowed for unlimited spins) and the Pot started at the amount the contestant won in the main game — instead, getting three Bullseyes doubled the Pot, which could climb to over $1,000,000.

 - Obvious Rule Patch: Originally in Bonus Island, the player had the option to freeze windows containing Bullseyes.
 Since this usually led to Lightning on the next spin, the rules were changed to freeze Bullseyes automatically.

 - Score Multiplier: The lower contract window, which determines the total value of a contract (questions times category value).